aslpavel/pretzel/README.md

 ```
 But `Cont` monad is not marshallable, that is why there is special operation on
 proxy object `~` which is equivalent to `yield` inside asynchronous function.
+Here is an example of remote execution of asynchronous function.
 ```python
 from pretzel.app import app
 from pretzel.process import process_call